 State laws put government officials in charge of the disposal of public documents, saying “it is illegal for government records to be sold or alienated from public custody unless done in accordance with established legal retention procedures.”7

-Many laws forbid public records private ownership of public records, typically arguing that public are public property, which “must remain forever in public custody, and at no time can public records legally be owned, traded, sold, or bought by members of the general public….”8 Some state laws even apply current standards back through time, declaring that all law about public records are “retrospective, retroactive….”9
+Many laws forbid private ownership of public records, typically arguing that public records are public property, which “must remain forever in public custody, and at no time can public records legally be owned, traded, sold, or bought by members of the general public….”8 Some state laws even apply current standards back through time, declaring that all law about public records are “retrospective, retroactive….”9

 With Replevin as an Established Procedure, What Will the States Do about Alienated Documents?

 State laws vary greatly, and they determine the parameters an archivist has for acting on or negotiating within a replevin action.
 Given the authority and resources, archivists will act to retrieve alienated documents.
 However, the actual pursuit and prosecution must happen through the state’s Attorney General’s office.